se-hw1/CineScoutp3/README.md

 ## Working 📱

-- Below working displays the system also evaluates movie attributes such as genre, cast, director, and user-generated reviews.
+Below working displays the system also evaluates movie attributes such as genre, cast, director, and user-generated reviews.
 - By combining these user-specific data and film characteristics, the recommender system employs machine learning to generate tailored movie recommendations.
 - This enables users to discover new films that align with their individual tastes, making the movie-watching experience more enjoyable and engaging.
+- The users can directly watch the trailer of any movie recommended to them.
 - Furthermore, recommender systems often employ a feedback loop, where users' interactions and feedback help refine the recommendations over time, ensuring that the suggestions remain relevant.
+- The users can register and log in to their accounts to keep a history of the movies recommended for them.

 ![Demo](https://github.com/MadhurDixit13/MovieRecommender/blob/master/asset/Front-page.gif?raw=true)<br><br>